A collection of Zoom portraits of female faculty.

 Berdanier-Catherine.jpg

 Catherine G.P.
-Berdanier is an assistant professor, Clyde W. Shuman Jr. and Nancy Shuman Early Career Professor of Mechanical Engineering and the director of the online MSME Program.
+Berdanier is an associate professor, Clyde W. Shuman Jr. and Nancy Shuman Early Career Professor of Mechanical Engineering and the director of the online MSME Program.
 She directs the Engineering Cognitive Research Laboratory (E-CRL), which specializes in engineering education research focused on graduate students and methodological development.
 She earned an NSF CAREER grant to study master’s-level departure from the engineering doctorate in 2019.

 “I am so proud to be in the ME department and I can honestly say that I look forward to department faculty meetings (even on Zoom)!
 How many people can say that?!” she said.
 “We are all valued for our ideas and bring with us the dimensions that come with all our identities.”